The Office Space of the Future

 Meeting the Elevator Interior Needs of Colleges and Universities

 With more than 38,000 students on their 400-acre urban campus, University of California, Los Angeles (UCLA) administrators have turned to high-rise buildings to provide enough classroom and housing space to meet the needs of their growing student body.
 With college enrollment increasing 38% from 1999 to 2009 (from 14.8 million to 20.4 million), many other universities around the county have made similar decisions.
 This increase in students and faculty members places high demand on campus buildings and makes the job of maintaining elevators a high priority for facility managers responsible for getting students where they need to go in a safe and timely manner.
+UCLA facility managers are faced with high-traffic-volume buildings, the elevator interiors of which are often subjected to vandalism or unintended damage as students move their belongings in and out of a building.

 LEED-ing to Green

 Cara Furgiuele (CF) is a LEED-accredited registered architect who is licensed in New Jersey and Pennsylvania and has been involved with sustainable design for the past 15 years.
-She received her LEED accreditation in 2008 and is currently on staff at SnapCab by Bostock, an elevator cab interior manufacturer in Warrington, Pennsylvania.
+She received her LEED accreditation in 2008 and is currently on staff at SnapCab Elevator Interiors, an elevator cab interior manufacturer in Warrington, Pennsylvania.
 Your author (GK) spoke with Furgiuele about the LEED program and its impact on the elevator industry.

 Smart Thinking Boosts Tiny SnapCab – The Philadelphia Inquirer

 Ever wonder what cabinets and cows have to do with elevators?
 Or heard of rewarding an employee who fouls up with a free trip to Hawaii?
-Then you’ve never heard Glenn Bostock recount his evolution from attention-deficient, dyslexic student with zero interest in classroom work to imaginative president of a small elevator-remodeling company in Bucks County that has been on a phenomenal ride up with a unique patent.
+Then you’ve never heard Glenn Bostock recount his evolution from attention-deficient, dyslexic student with zero interest in classroom work to imaginative president of a small elevator interior remodeling company in Bucks County that has been on a phenomenal ride up with a unique patent.

 SnapCab – Future 50